 Cirrhosis

-Cirrhosis is the scarring of the liver — hard scar tissue replaces soft healthy tissue.
+Cirrhosis is the severe scarring of the liver — hard scar tissue replaces soft healthy tissue.
 As cirrhosis becomes worse, the liver will have less healthy tissue.
 If cirrhosis is not treated, the liver will fail and will not be able to work well or at all.

 What causes cirrhosis?